allenai/paper-embedding-public-apis/README.md

 Currently we support a single public endpoint for creating paper embeddings from papers' titles and abstracts.
 Future APIs may follow a similar setup.
 Please note that the URL used here is subject to change once we add a more permanent sub-domain for this effort.

+Requirements:

+* Send a flat JSON array where objects have at least attributes (paper_id, title, abstract)
+* Do not send batches of more than 16 papers at a time (you will receive a 422 HTTP response)

 Using the API (from Python):

 ```python